jpsecher/ds-gluster/readme.md

 Copy the token and IP from the output into `group_vars/staging-workers`.
 Then start all workers:

-    $ ansible-playbook -i inventory.ini --private-key=~/.ssh/ec2-lundogbendsen-jp.pem staging-create-swarm-workers.yml
+    $ ansible-playbook -i inventory.ini staging-12-create-swarm-workers.yml

-To see that it is working, make a SSH tunnel (in a new terminal):
+To see that it is working, make a SSH tunnel (in a new terminal) to one of the nodes:

     $ ssh -i ~/.ssh/ec2-lundogbendsen-jp.pem -N -L 2375:/var/run/docker.sock ubuntu@ec2-xx-xx-xx-xx.eu-west-1.compute.amazonaws.com